 Once field review is completed, appraisers conduct a valuation review of the properties within each neighborhood as outlined in the discussion of ratio studies and market analysis.
 Each residential neighborhood profile is reviewed.
 As mentioned in the assignment section of this plan, a Residential Analysis Database (RAD) Report is utilized by appraisers in order to measure increasing or decreasing market trends within each individually defined neighborhood, city, and school, as well as the entire county.
-This report allows the appraiser to study sales activity at various times within different time frames in order to determine if REO transactions are affecting market values.
+This report allows the appraiser to study sales activity within different time frames in order to determine if REO transactions are affecting market values leading up to and bracketing the January 1st appraisal date.
 Utilizing the RAD report in conjunction with sales and listings in each market area, the appraisers assign a market area status code.
 The codes are color specific and are as follows:

-- Orange non-arm's length sales have captured the market and are driving listing and sale price levels. - Yellow Too few sales to know if the non-arm's length are driving the market.
-Listings and seller type should be considered heavily. - Blue Volume of non arm's length transactions not exceeding typical for city/school/county. - Green Good to strong market, not affected by properties in the foreclosure process or bank owned listings.
+- Orange non-arm's length sales have captured the market and are driving listing and sale price levels. - Yellow Too few sales to know if the non-arm's length sales are driving the market.
+Listings and seller type should be considered heavily. - Blue Volume of non-arm's length transactions not exceeding typical for city/school/county. - Green Good to strong market, not affected by properties in the foreclosure process or bank owned listings.